helm/chart-releaser/README.md

 ## Known Bug

 Currently, if you set the upload URL incorrectly, let's say to something like `https://example.com/uploads/`, then `cr upload` will appear to work, but the release will not be complete.
-When everything is working there should be 3 assets in each release, but instead there will only be the 2 source code assets.
-The third asset, which is what helm actually uses, is missing.
+When everything is working there should be three assets in each release, but instead, there will only be two source code assets.
+The third asset is missing and is needed by Helm.
 This issue will become apparent when you run `cr index` and it always claims that nothing has changed, because it can't find the asset it expects for the release.

-It appears like the [go-github Do call](https://github.com/google/go-github/blob/master/github/github.go#L520) does not catch the fact that the upload URL is incorrect and pass back the expected error.
-If the asset upload fails, it would be better if the release was rolled back (deleted) and an appropriate log message is be displayed to the user.
+It appears like the [go-github Do call](https://github.com/google/go-github/blob/master/github/github.go#L520) does not catch the fact that the upload URL is incorrect and passes back the expected error.
+If the asset upload fails, it would be better if the release was rolled back (deleted) and an appropriate log message is displayed to the user.

 The `cr index` command should also generate a warning when a release has no assets attached to it, to help people detect and troubleshoot this type of problem.